monksevillair/monksevillair.github.io/sailboat.md

 <h2>The Quest for Free Rent: Anchoring a Sailboat</h2>

 I got the bright idea to find a spot to park my sailboat somewhere in the San Francisco Bay and see how long I could live out there.
-The adventure lasted far longer than I expected and with it brought moments of peace peppered with short periods of dread, fear, and general wetness.
+The adventure lasted far longer than I expected and with it brought moments of peace peppered with short periods of dread and general wetness.
 This is the story of a sailor, sailboat, sailrights, and <a href="https://eattheworld.bandcamp.com/track/sahalie">Sahalie</a>.

 <img src="https://github.com/monksevillair/monksevillair.github.io/blob/master/Sailboat/Cover.jpg?raw=true" title="Cover Image"/>